thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-add.md

     3. When the Snowflake login screen appears, enter your Snowflake User Name and Password and click **Log In**, or use the Single-Sign-On option.
     4. In the next Snowflake screen, allow ThoughtSpot to access your Snowflake account by clicking **Allow**, and then go to step 7 to select tables for your connection.

-        Using security passthrough may have implications for your Row Level Security.
-See [About row level security (RLS)]({{ site.baseurl }}/admin/data-security/about-row-security.html) for more information.

    For service account authentication, do the following:
    - Enter Account name, User, Password, Role, Warehouse, and (optional) Database.
      ![Enter connection details]({{ site.baseurl }}/images/snowflake-connectiondetails-serv-acct.png "Enter connection details")

-    Refer to the [Snowflake connection reference]({{ site.baseurl }}/admin/ts-cloud/embrace-snowflake-reference.html) for more information on each of the specific attributes you must enter for your connection.
+    Refer to the [Snowflake connection reference]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake-connection-reference.html) for more information on each of the specific attributes you must enter for your connection.

 5. (Optional) Provide additional key-value pairs that are required to set up your connection to Snowflake, by doing the following: